doofinder/llm_composer/README.md

 )
 ```

-### Structured Outputs with OpenRouter
+### Structured Outputs

-OpenRouter supports structured outputs by allowing you to specify a `response_format` in the provider options.
+OpenRouter/Google/Openai supports structured outputs by allowing you to specify a `response_format` in the provider options.
 This enables the model to return responses conforming to a defined JSON schema, which is helpful for applications requiring strict formatting and validation of the output.

 To use structured outputs, include the `response_format` key inside your `provider_opts` in the settings, like this: